8th Annual "Lynching in Maryland" Annual Conference

 Legacies of Family Trauma

-We welcome Asiyah Kurtz and Juliet Hinely for an interactive session highlighting Kurtz's short film "Strange Fruit: A Legacy of Family Trauma" and a section of Hinely's forthcoming podcast "Hard to Know" (working title).
+We welcome Asiyah Kurtz and Juliet Hinely for an interactive session highlighting Kurtz's short film "Strange Fruit: A Legacy of Family Trauma" and a section of Hinely's forthcoming podcast "Family Lines (working title)".
 The session will be facilitated by Darius Johnson.

-Kurtz, an anthropologist and nonprofits arts leader, is also a self-taught quilter who has explored a variety of art forms including documentary filmmaking.
+Ms. Kurtz, an anthropologist and nonprofits arts leader, is also a self-taught quilter who has explored a variety of art forms including documentary filmmaking.
 She states: "My work is meant to document the tableau of the human condition and serves as both artistic expressions and ethnographic records.
 I desire that my art offers a space for dialogue, contemplation, and social change."
-Kurtz uses Billie Holiday's haunting song Strange Fruit as the film's emotional anchor.
+Ms. Kurtz uses Billie Holiday's haunting song Strange Fruit as the film's emotional anchor.
 The film explores how the legacy of lynching and systemic oppression has echoed through generations of one Black family.
-The film is Kurtz’s initial foray into understanding narrative power and its connection to reconciliation and healing.
+The film is Ms. Kurtz’s initial foray into understanding narrative power and its connection to reconciliation and healing.

-Hinely, a documentary artist, braids sound and story to explore narratives of place, history, relationships, and inheritance.
+Ms. Hinely, a documentary artist, braids sound and story to explore narratives of place, history, relationships, and inheritance.
 Her work exists as site-specific audio tours, sound and sculpture installations, audio poems, and currently as long-form audio documentary.
 Across media, her projects aim to illuminate connections and ripple effects across time.
-Outside of her own work, Hinely is also a freelance story producer, sound designer, and podcast teacher.
+Outside of her own work, Ms. Hinely is also a freelance story producer, sound designer, and podcast teacher.
 She will share a section of her forthcoming podcast, a multi-part audio documentary about learning of her family’s connection to the racial terror lynching of 15-year-old Howard Cooper that occurred in Towson, Maryland in 1885.

-Johnson is a scholar-practitioner whose focus is on public history, historic preservation, community development, and philanthropy.
+Mr. Johnson is a scholar-practitioner whose focus is on public history, historic preservation, community development, and philanthropy.
 His efforts are driven by a desire to help strengthen and sustain communities by drawing upon the intersections of cultural heritage, land use, and storytelling.
-Johnson is the Project Director for the Chesapeake Heartland, an African American Humanities Project whose mission is to preserve, digitize, interpret, and make accessible materials related to African American history and culture in Kent County, MD and beyond.
+Mr. Johnson is the Project Director for the Chesapeake Heartland, an African American Humanities Project whose mission is to preserve, digitize, interpret, and make accessible materials related to African American history and culture in Kent County, MD and beyond.

 Public Spaces and Memorialization

-Assistant Professor in the Department of Electronic Media and Film at Towson University, Dr. Kalima Young teaches Principles of Film and Media Production and African American Cinema.
+Associate Professor in the Department of Electronic Media and Film at Towson University, Dr. Kalima Young teaches Principles of Film and Media Production and African American Cinema.
 She received her PhD in American Studies from the University of Maryland, College Park.
 Her scholarship explores the impact of race and gender-based trauma on Black identity, media, and Black cultural production.
-A co-convener of Invisible Architectures, which aimed to re-visibilize the place-based strategies and cultural frictions that have contributed to Towson University’s growth and development as an anchor institution in Baltimore, Young will explore an understanding of the ways that public spaces can reflect the history of racial trauma and express public and collective grief.
+A co-convener of Invisible Architectures, which aimed to re-visibilize the place-based strategies and cultural frictions that have contributed to Towson University’s growth and development as an anchor institution in Baltimore, Dr. Young will explore an understanding of the ways that public spaces can reflect the history of racial trauma and express public and collective grief.

 The MLMP plans to make an exciting announcement about a community memorial and design competition.
 Details to be revealed at the conference.